Pointed at both ends, 22ft long, 22 meters of sail, no maximum spinnaker size, no minimum weight.

 Punt Natters

-Subscribe to recieve occasional emails containing relevant news and announcements.
+Subscribe to receive occasional emails containing relevant news and announcements.